How to Become Nurse Educator

 Earn Specialty Certification

-After completing their graduate program, nurses should complete the certification for nurse educators (CNE) exam or the academic clinical nurse educator certification (CNEcl) exam.
-Nurses interested in academic positions should take the CNE, while those who wish to work in a clinical setting would take the CNEcl.
+After completing graduate programs, nurses should complete the Certification For Nurse Educators (CNE) or the Academic Clinical Nurse Educator Certification (CNEcl) exams.
+Nurses interested in academic positions should take the CNE.
+Individuals looking to work in clinical settings take the CNEcl.
+While certification is not required, it is recommended.

 Nurse Educator Schooling